Male Hypogonadism: The Word Men Dread to Hear

 At around age 31, a man’s levels of growth hormone and testosterone begin to decline at a rate of approximately 10% per decade, depending on many health factors like family history, genetics and lifestyle behaviors.
 This is usually due to a combination of impaired testicle function and lower hormonal input from the brain.

 Since this condition creeps into a man’s life slowly the effects, however severe, appear gradually and may go undetected for extended periods.
 Therefore, they are attributed to healthy aging, and they may be told that there are no treatments that can reverse this condition.

 Men are told to make lifestyle changes: lose weight, exercise, improve your diet, sleep more, control stress, etc. These are all great suggestions.
 But at best they can only slow down the loss of testosterone, and the debilitating conditions resulting from low testosterone (“Low-T”) levels.

 But You Won’t Hear That From our HRT Clinic

 There are an estimated 4 to 5 million men in the United States that are suffering from hypogonadism, and as a man’s age increases so does the frequency of this affliction.
 Recent surveys have concluded that over 60% of men aged 65 and older experience a drop in average testosterone levels.

 Sadly, as mentioned above, this condition is often not diagnosed or treated, with approximately a mere 5% of hypogonadal men undergoing testosterone replacement therapy.

 But at our clinic, things are different.
 We take a holistic approach to the problem.
 We begin with an accurate diagnosis.
-There are various afflictions that cause your Low-T symptoms, and we will determine precisely what your condition is.
-Then we’ll swing into action, and directly attack reasons of these symptoms.
+Various afflictions cause your Low-T symptoms, and we will determine precisely what your condition is.
+Then we’ll swing into action, and directly attack reasons for these symptoms.
 There is no reason for you to continue suffering because…

 Here are a few of the results of age-associated hypogonadism: